The HyLight model for hydrogen emission lines in simulated nebulae: Introduction

 Simulations can be post-processed to compute hydrogen recombination line emissivities by interpolating from published tables \citep[e.g.][]{Katz2022, McClymont2025}, or by constructing tailor-made interpolation tables using, for example, \cloudy{}~\cite[e.g.][]{Hirschmann2023b}.
-Alternatively, \citet{Raga2015} suggested computing the emissivities directly, given the temperature and density of the gas, by computing the rate at which levels are populated by recombinations and depopulated by radiative transitions under the assumption that $l$-states within an $n$-level are populated according to their statistical weights, which we will show in this paper is not accurate for photo-ionized nebulae.
+Alternatively, \citet{Raga2015} suggested computing the emissivities directly, given the temperature, ionization state and density of the gas, by computing the rate at which levels are populated by recombinations and depopulated by radiative transitions under the assumption that $l$-states within an $n$-level are populated according to their statistical weights, which we will show in this paper is not accurate for photoionized nebulae.
 The method of \citealt{Raga2015} is widely used in ISM emission line studies.
 For example, \citet{Silva2018} used it to predict intensity maps and power spectra of H$\alpha$, \citet{Rodriguez-gonzalez2023} used it to calculate H$\alpha$ emission in planetary nebulae.
 The model was also used to calculate H$\alpha$ emission in post-processing of simulations of AGN outflows~\citep{Richings2021} and simulations of \ion{H}{ii} regions and the ISM of isolated disc galaxies~\citep{Richings2022}.

-How consistent are the predicted emissivities between different methods and between different tables?
-In this paper, we present a method called \hylight{} for computing hydrogen population levels and hence line emissivities for hydrogen recombination lines directly, given the temperature, density, and ionisation state of the emitting gas.
+In this paper we examine whether these different predictions give consistent results.
+We also present a method called \hylight{} for computing hydrogen population levels and hence line emissivities for hydrogen recombination lines directly, given the temperature, density, and ionization state of the emitting gas.
 This allows one to predict hydrogen line emissivities for hydrodynamical simulations that include radiative transfer, and enables such simulations to be compared to observations.
-An advantage of \hylight{} over using interpolation from a \cloudy{} table is that our method uses the ionisation state computed by the simulation directly.
-This ionisation state may include non-equilibrium effects, which cannot be handled by \cloudy{}, which assumes photo-ionisation equilibrium.
+An advantage of \hylight{} over using interpolation from a \cloudy{} table is that our method uses the ionization state computed by the simulation directly.
+This ionization state may include non-equilibrium effects, which cannot be handled by \cloudy{}, which assumes photoionization equilibrium.
 In addition, \hylight{} is not restricted to any particular geometry.